Drinking rainwater from banana leaf, Nigeria. (c) I. Uwanaka/UNEP peopleandplanet.net

 Tourism is the world's largest industry, with an annual revenue of almost $500 billion.
 And it is growing fast, with airline arrivals expected to double by 2010.

 Globally, tourism accounts for roughly 35 per cent of exports of services and over 8 per cent of exports of goods (WTO).
-Tourism is said to be the world�s largest employer.
+Tourism is now the world’s largest employer.
 In 2001, the International Labour Organisation (ILO) estimated that globally over 207 million jobs were directly or indirectly employed in tourism.
-In the UK alone, 10 per cent of total employment is in the tourism sector.
+In the UK alone, 10% of total employment is in the tourism sector.

 • For 83 per cent of countries in the world, tourism is one of the top five sources of foreign exchange.